sgagankumar/TheGhostCar-AutonomousCarProject/README.md

 6. **Establish TCP Communication:** Create a TCP Server connection to send back valuable data to the prototype model.
 Run `python uploadTCP.py` to start a server to send data upon request from the RPi.

 7. **Self-driving of prototype**: Run `python3 GhostCarDrive.py` on RPi4, wait for the program to perform GPIO pin setup and establish a connection with the TCP server.
 Once the above actions are performed the car with start self-driving.
-**NOTE**: To terminate the Program - Press *Ctrl + C* only once!, pressing multiple times with forcefully terminate the program causing GPIO pins to misbehave due improper program termination.
+&emsp; &emsp; **NOTE**: To terminate the Program - Press *Ctrl + C* only once!, pressing multiple times with forcefully terminate the program causing GPIO pins to misbehave due improper program termination.

 ## PROTOTYPE MODEL -
 ### IMAGES